Mount Stewart, Prince Edward Island: Education

-There is one school that is operating in Mt.
-Stewart currently.
-It was built May 7, 1976.
-It is located 120 Main Street, Mount Stewart, PE.
+There is one school that is currently operating in Mount Stewart.
+It was built on May 7, 1976.
+It is located at 120 Main Street.
 There are approximately 160 students as of April 2013.
-The grades are Kindergarten up to Grade Eight.
-In 2009 two schools joined Mount Stewart Consolidated, such as St. Teresa's and Tracadie Cross.
-After students finish grade eight they go to Morell Regional High School for grades 9-12.
+The grades are kindergarten up to grade 8.
+In 2009 two schools joined Mount Stewart Consolidated, St. Teresa's and Tracadie Cross.
+After students finish grade 8, they go to Morell Regional High School for grades 9-12.
 The school that was operating before the current school is now being used for storage.

 Sports

-Baseball in Mount Stewart and surrounding areas was and still is very popular.
-The teams have won the Atlantic championships over many years.
+Baseball in Mount Stewart and the surrounding areas was and still is very popular.
+The local teams have won the Atlantic championships multiple times over the years.
 They also had a team in the KCBL (Kings County Baseball League).
-Some of the local boys went to the Florida Rookie League.
-This league was for males in university who show dedication to playing pro ball.
+Some of the local players went on to play in the Florida Rookie League, for university-level players who show dedication to playing pro ball.